-As approved by the Board, an employee was granted options over ordinary fully paid shares in Ramelius in the financial year (2013: nil).
+No options were unconditionally granted to employees in the current financial year.
+In the 2014 financial year, and as approved by the Board, an employee was granted options over ordinary fully paid shares in Ramelius.
 Details of the options granted are set out below.